Taletrunk-Books/droplet-maker/make-droplet.md

 ssh -i path/to/your/private-key user@ip-address
 ```

-Clone the repository to your remote machine:
+Copy and paste the following commands into your terminal:

 ```sh
 # Clone the repository